areda007/cyclic-list-validator/README.md

 - Setup Kuberenetes cluster.

 - Integrate with monitoring tools for better service observability.
+Monitor Dead Letter Queue as it is good sign for how many messages are rejected or timed out in our system.
+Telemetry is one of the most important things that gives indicator about service health.

 To do:
 - Fixing integration test for messageConsumer service for better coverage for all scenarios.

+## Health Check
+Please check HealthCheck endpoint  {serverIp}/health (localhost:8080/health).